 - Available in French, English, and Spanish

-- No sign-up, 100% free
+- No sign-up, 100% free, no daily game cap

 Example: the clue "The country is in South America" eliminates 159 countries from the map.
 Add "The country speaks Portuguese" and only one remains.
 Learning that Brazil is the only Portuguese-speaking country on its continent is more memorable than recognizing a street in Rio.